 Bonus Tip: Google Maps listings that are 100% complete and that are frequently updated rank better than those that aren’t.
 Many business owners get partway through the process and then stop.
 Don’t let this happen to you!

-Step #6 – ADD BUSINESS PHOTOS
+Step #6 – ADD PHOTOS OF YOUR DENTAL PRACTICE

 Business photos are very important to Google.
 The more images you include, the better you look to Google.
 The better you look to Google, the higher your business profile will appear in search results.

 - Your business logo